edenmitzafon/Finance/README.md

     * Password must contain at least 1 number.
     * Password must contain at least 1 uppercase letter.
     * Password must contain at least 1 special character.
+1. `log in` - Allows a user to log into his or her account if they are registered to the site.
+![project-screenshot9]
 1. `quote` - Allows a user to look up the current price of a stock using the stock symbol.
 ![project-screenshot2]
 ![project-screenshot3]